GUIDE TO COMPLETING GARDA VETTING AND FOREIGN POLICE CLEARANCE

 Step 1: To start the vetting process you will need to manually complete a Vetting Invitation Form and provide Proof of Identity UL Staff or Proof of Identity Affiliate Organisations to the relevant organisation*

-Step 2: Present the completed paperwork (Invitation and signed declaration) to the : H&S Unit, HR Division, University of Limerick, Main Building D1-054.
+Step 2: Send the completed paperwork (Invitation and signed declaration, originals only) to the : H&S Unit, HR Division, University of Limerick, Main Building D1-054.

 Step 3: After receipt and acceptance of your signed invitation form and declaration, you will;